tbenthompson/cppimport/README.md

 Call `cppimport.force_rebuild()` before running `cppimport.imp(...)`.

 ### Windows?
 I don't know if `cppimport` works on Windows.
-If you're on Windows and you really want cppimport, I'll happily accept a pull request.
+If you're on Windows, try it out and I'll happily accept a pull request for any issues that you fix.

 # cppimport uses the MIT License